moltenform/labs_youthful_projects/src/benmidi/bmidirender/readme.txt

 	bmidi to wave is a frontend for the program timidity++, which does the actual playback.
-	This program provides a graphical interface and saves you from having to edit configuration files.
+	This program provides a graphical interface and saves you from manually editing configuration files.
 	This program is especially useful when trying many soundfonts, and using several different soundfonts to play one midi.

 Dependencies: